mgoldcoin/mgold/overview/platform-components.md

 # 7.2 Official nodes with open API

 1. [**WavesGo**](http://www.wavesgo.com) is the foremost Waves node, with the biggest balance \(16,214,530 WAVES\) and a thriving community of supporters.
 The node distributes the WavesGo token to anyone who leases their funds to it.
-2. [**Wavesnode.NET**](https://wavesnode.net)** **represents a developing community in Holland with a balance of 10,589,578 WAVES.
+2. [**Wavesnode.NET**](https://wavesnode.net)** **represents a developing community in Netherlands with a balance of 10,589,578 WAVES.
 The node accepts multiple tokens for fees and has a growing list of supporters — as well as offering unique Waves merchandise.

 **Note.** You can find a full nodes list at [dev.pywaves.org](http://dev.pywaves.org/generators/) and [Here](https://wavesplatform.com/leasing#nodes) you can find a list of the top nodes by WAVES balance.